 Sumo wrestlers and TV actors throw beans into the audience.

 Sumo wrestlers and performers from NHK Taiga drama (large scale historical drama)throw beans to pray for peace in the land, welfare of the people, a good harvest, and the turning of disasters in fortunes.

 A festival of nine stars that are responsible for the good luck of people

 It is a traditional ceremony that prays for one year full of happiness and no disasters.
-Every year from the day of the Setsubun, we worship for one week, and at the Komyodo Hall, we award a “star offering amulet” praying for the eradication of disaster and the achievement of good luck.
+Every year we worship for one week, beginning on Setsubun.
+At the Komyodo Hall, you can obtain a "star offering amulet" which prays for good luck and the eradication of disasters.

 |Mid-February to Mid-March||